jprzimba/crystalserver/README.md

 You are subject to our code of conduct, read at [this link](https://github.com/jprzimba/crystalserver/blob/main/markdowns/CODE_OF_CONDUCT.md).

+### Quests
+You can see the complete quests lists (we are checking all quests) in [this link](https://github.com/jprzimba/crystalserver/blob/main/markdowns/QUESTS.md).

 ### Issues

 We use the [issue tracker on GitHub](https://github.com/jprzimba/crystalserver/issues).
 Keep in mind that everyone who is